 Where should I park?

-We suggest you come a bit early and look for street parking in the neighborhood (please read signs carefully).
-Occasionally, the church parking lot is open too.
+We suggest you come a bit early and look for street parking in the Brentwood neighborhood on San Vicente Blvd. and adjacent streets (please read signs carefully).
+The church parking lot on Bundy is open too.

 Free parking is also available across the street on the OUTSIDE, ABOVE GROUND parking lot of 10801 National Blvd. (building adjacent to gas station).
 The entrance to that lot is on the east side of the building (towards Overland).
 Please Note: Do not park INSIDE the parking structure.
 That building will be locked during the event and you won’t be able to retrieve your car until Monday.

 Please read signs carefully if you park on the street.